 Bergen is often known as the “gateway to the fjords” of Norway.
 It’s a UNESCO World Heritage City and a European City of Culture.
-Its picturesque location makes it strikingly attractive – it’s surrounded by seven mountains.
+The city has a warm and friendly atmosphere, great hospitality, and majestic surrounding.

 Mayor Marte Mjøs Persen

-“We are very pleased that STI has again showed confidence in us to be the host of Tall Ships Races in 2019.
+“We are very pleased that Sail Training International has again showed confidence in us to be the host of Tall Ships Races in 2019.
 We have fantastic memories from the last time we hosted this event, and we will do our best to make the Tall Ships Races in Bergen 2019 an unforgettable experience.”